Why Choose Us?

 How Much Compensation Can You Obtain for Medical Misdiagnosis?

 The amount you could receive through a medical misdiagnosis case depends on many factors, including the severity of the misdiagnosis, the additional medical treatment you require, and the lasting impact your condition causes due to the delay in your treatment.
+Victims of medical misdiagnosis may recover both economic and non-economic damages.

 If you are the victim of medical misdiagnosis in Nassau or Suffolk County, contact Dell & Dean, PLLC, for a free consultation about your case with our knowledgeable and experienced New York medical malpractice attorney.
 During your initial consultation, we’ll review your medical condition, the misdiagnosis, and its impact on your life.
 We’ll also explain your options for seeking compensation and walk you through what to expect from your case.